ralph-groupscholar/groupscholar-intervention-planner/ralph-progress.md

 - Added channel batch planning to group outreach actions by preferred channel with prioritized examples.
 - Persisted channel batch configuration/output in the JSON payload and Postgres runs schema.
 - Updated seed script and README with the new batch options and output notes.

+## Iteration 92
+- Added touchpoint horizon buckets to summarize upcoming outreach windows.
+- Printed the new horizon summary in CLI output and included it in JSON/DB summary payloads.
+- Added unit coverage for the horizon bucketing logic and documented the test command.

+## Iteration 17
+- Added Postgres persistence for owner alerts and per-scholar priority reasons in run records.
+- Extended schema migrations to backfill new alert/reason columns with safe defaults.
+- Documented the new database payload coverage in the README.

+## Iteration 93
+- Added touchpoint forecast reporting with daily outreach counts and optional overdue inclusion.
+- Persisted touchpoint forecast data in JSON output and Postgres runs schema.
+- Added seed payload updates plus unit coverage for the forecast behavior.